Use our margin of error calculator to determine how accurate your survey data is as a representation of the wider public.

 What is the margin of error?

-This is where the margin of error comes in.
+This is when the margin of error matters.

 The larger the margin of error, the less confidence you should have in how closely the views expressed by the sample represent the views of the target population as a whole.